 Any comments on the draft report submitted by the respondent.

-The VP for Administration will deliver the final inquiry report to the Associate Dean.
+The VP for Administration will deliver the final inquiry report to the Assistant Vice President.

-The inquiry, including preparation of the final inquiry report and the decision of the VP for Administration on whether an investigation is warranted, must be completed within 60 calendar days of initiation of the inquiry, unless the Associate Dean determines that circumstances clearly warrant a longer period.
-If the Associate Dean approves an extension, the inquiry record must include documentation of the reasons for exceeding the 60-day period.
+The inquiry, including preparation of the final inquiry report and the decision of the VP for Administration on whether an investigation is warranted, must be completed within 60 calendar days of initiation of the inquiry, unless the Assistant Vice President determines that circumstances clearly warrant a longer period.
+If the Assistant Vice President approves an extension, the inquiry record must include documentation of the reasons for exceeding the 60-day period.
 The respondent will be notified of the extension.

 A WVSOM finding of research misconduct must be proved by a preponderance of the evidence.